On the fist day of Christmas, my true love and I decided to gift one another for twelve days.

 “Is that drumming I hear outside?”

 I moved to the window and saw the drummer boys in our driveway, belting out some tunes.
 “It’s just the TV,” I assured her.
-She said that she’d be home later and hung up.

 On the eighth day of Christmas, my true love gave to me, eight miniature liquor bottles.